 I was now regularly visiting my GP not only for support to manage the diverticulitis but also for help with my stress and anxiety.

-At one of my visits, my GP suggested the local Men’s Shed as something I might try.
-He’d started telling other patients about it and said it had helped them.
+At one of my appointments, my GP suggested the local Men’s Shed as something I might try.
+He’d referred other patients to it and said it had helped them.

 Managing my stress and anxiety is a big part of keeping my condition under control and the Shed helps me with that, because I’m not worrying about my health when I’m concentrating on something else.
 It's a positive focus and a pressure valve at the same time.